radioegor146/native-obfuscator/README.md

 #### Basic usage:
 1. Transpile your code using `java -jar native-obfuscator.jar <input jar> <output directory>`
 2. Run `cmake .` in result `cpp` directory
+3. Add changes to .cpp code if necessary
-3. Run `cmake --build . --config Release` in result `cpp` directory to build .so/.dll file
+4. Run `cmake --build . --config Release` in result `cpp` directory to build .so/.dll file
-4. Copy result .dll/.so from `build/libs/` to the specified in previous paragraph path.
+5. Copy result .dll/.so from `build/libs/` to the specified in previous paragraph path.
-5. Run created .jar `java -jar <output jar>` and enjoy!
+6. Run created .jar `java -jar <output jar>` and enjoy!

 ---